Henrik Sedin: Early years (2000–2006)

+Emergence, Hart Trophy season (2006–2010)

 In the 2006–07 season, Henrik established himself as the Canucks' top-line centre.
 Winger Taylor Pyatt, who had been acquired in a trade from the Buffalo Sabres during the off-season, replaced Carter as the Sedins' linemate and went on to score a career-high 23 goals.
 For the fifth-straight season, Henrik recorded a personal best, with 81 points; he set a new Canucks record for assists in one season with 71, beating the 62 by André Boudrias in 1974–75.
 Henrik passed Boudrias on 25 March 2007, with a three-assist effort during a 5–4 loss to the Colorado Avalanche.
 In the opening game of the 2007 playoffs against the Dallas Stars, Henrik scored a game-winning, quadruple-overtime goal to end the seventh longest game in NHL history (and longest in Canucks history) at 138 minutes and six seconds of play.
-He struggled to produce offensively in his 12 games in the playoffs, however, managing four points as the Canucks were eliminated by the Anaheim Ducks in the second round.
+He struggled to produce offensively in his 12 games in the playoffs, however, managing four points as the Canucks were eliminated by the eventual Stanley Cup champion Anaheim Ducks in the second round.

 Henrik was awarded his first NHL career penalty shot on 27 November 2007, during a game against the Anaheim Ducks.
 His attempt was stopped by goaltender Jonas Hiller.
 In 2007–08, Henrik was selected to play for the Western Conference in the 2008 All-Star Game against the East, the first appearance of his career.
 He recorded two assists.
 He won his first Cyrus H. McLean Trophy as Vancouver's leading scorer with 76 points.
 His 61 assists ranked fourth in the League for the second consecutive season.

 The following season, Henrik scored 22 goals and 82 points, tying for the team lead in points with Daniel.
 Steve Bernier had been acquired in the 2008 off-season in another trade with Buffalo and began the season on the top line with the Sedins.
-Bernier was later removed; on 12 February 2009, head coach Alain Vigneault moved Alexandre Burrows to the line during a game against the Phoenix Coyotes.
+Bernier was later removed; on 12 February 2009, Canucks head coach Alain Vigneault moved Alexandre Burrows to the line during a game against the Phoenix Coyotes.
 After recording 19 points and three game-winning goals in March, Henrik was named the NHL's Second Star of the Month.
 He added ten points over ten games in the 2009 playoffs, helping the Canucks advance to the second round, where they were defeated in six games by the Chicago Blackhawks.